 Although regional OL BCs are encouraged to complete the OL Examiner certification program, it is not required.

-Chief Examiner certifications can be completed at the discretion of the regional OL BC.
+Chief Examiner certifications can be completed at the discretion of the regional (or Program Office) OL BC.
 Part-time or reserve examiners will generally not be certified or assigned duties as a Chief Examiner.

 The Chief Examiner certification is based on a written recommendation by the Chief of the Regional OL Branch; a qualification board is not required.
 The Regional OL BC (or the designated Chief Examiner during OJT Activities (8) and (9)) will assess and document the Chief Examiner candidate’s performance on all the individual attributes identified in Section 02.02 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
 The regional OL BC will provide a written recommendation whether or not to certify the Chief Examiner candidate, including the need for any remedial training, to the Director of the Regional Division of Reactor Safety (DRS) for concurrence.
-Consistent with Section 04.0 of IMC 1245, the Regional Administrator shall certify that Chief Examiners are fully qualified in accordance with this Appendix.
+Consistent with Section 04.04 of IMC 1245, the Regional Administrator shall certify that Chief Examiners are fully qualified in accordance with this Appendix.

-The Director, DRS, can approve alternate methods for meeting selected training, study, and OJT requirements in this Appendix.
+The Director, DRS, (or DRO, as applicable) can approve alternate methods for meeting selected training, study, and OJT requirements in this Appendix.
 Justifications for accepting alternate methods (e.g., previously holding a RO or SRO license might substitute for the technology series on the same vendor, but a refresher course might be appropriate depending on recency) must be documented on Form 1 and are subject to review by the OL program office.

-training activities
+Individuals who were previously licensed at a facility or were assigned as a resident/senior resident inspector at a facility may be able to justify the completion of ISA-9, ISA-10, ISA-11, and OJT-2 based on their past experience.
+This should be briefly documented on Form 1 as an alternate method for meeting the requirements of these training activities.

 Required OL Examiner Training Courses